 If you prefer to take an excursion from Interlaken here’s a day tour where everything is organised for you including transfers from Interlaken to Grindelwald.

-Other Jungfraujoch tickets to consider is a ski pass and activities at the snowsports school.
+Other tickets to consider is a ski pass and activities at the snowsports school.

-You could easily justify taking this trip for the Jungfrau railway experience on its own.
+You could easily justify taking this trip for the experience on the trains and cable car alone.

 If you’re not keen to participate in on-mountain activities, just gazing at the view of the top of Europe is reason enough to go.